 I graduated from the University of Wisconsin-Madison in 1995 with master’s degree in Speech-Language Pathology.
 There, I was influenced by great mentors in the field of swallowing and swallowing disorders (dysphagia) like Jay Rosenbek, JoAnne Robbins, and James Coyle.
 Once the “dysphagia-bug” bit, I have never looked back.
 Initially, I worked in skilled nursing facilities and rehabilitation centers, but since 1999 I have been in acute care.
 I obtained my Board Certification as a Specialist in Swallowing and Swallowing Disorders (BCS-S) in August of 2012.
 I am committed to life-long-learning.
-I was awarded my 5th ASHA Award for Continuing Education (ACE) in May 2017.
+I was awarded my 6th ASHA Award for Continuing Eduction (ACE Award) in November 2018.
 I am a member of the Dysphagia Research Society (DRS), the American Speech-Language Hearing Association’s Special Interest Group 13: Swallowing and Swallowing Disorders, and the National Foundation of Swallowing Disorders (NFOSD).

 I started SwallowStudy.com in May 2014 to create a valuable evidence-based dysphagia resource for professionals and patients.